tybotlabs/voxelite-td/README.md

 #### vox_trilinear

-Perform trilinear interpolation on position and color data textures in voxelized space, a blending strategly of "splitting fat points" vs. increasing point density.
+Perform trilinear interpolation on position and color data textures in voxelized space, a blending strategy of "splitting fat points" vs. increasing point density.